neo-project/docs/en-us/white-paper.md

 In the first year (Block No. 0-No. 2,000,000), each block will generate 8 ANC; In the second year (Block No. 2,000,000-No. 4,000,000), each block will generate 7 ANC; the amount of ANC generated decreases by 1 each year till year 8 where each block generates only 1 ANC.
 From then on, the rate is kept constant until about 22 years at the 44 million block, the total amount of ANC reaches 100 million, at which point ANC will stop being generated.

-According to this curve, 16% of ANC will be created in the first year, 52% will be created by the 4th year, 80% of the ANC by the 8th year..
+According to this curve, 16% of ANC will be created in the first year, 52% will be created by the end of the 4th year, 72% of the ANC by the end of the 8th year..

 These small coins will be distributed proportionally to corresponding ANS addresses.
 AntShare holders can claim these ANC anytime.
 For example, if someone holds 1% of the whole net, the user will be able to get 8/100 = 0.08 AntCoins per block for about 460.8 AntCoins a day.